VoxSecuritatis/Blog-AI-PromptEngineering-TCROFTCE/README.md

 - **Predictive Vendor Risk Scoring** — Use AI models to predict vendor risk based on historical incidents, compliance certifications, and financial health indicators.
   *Value:* Improves risk forecasting accuracy and prioritizes vendor oversight efforts.

+Acknowledge your understanding of the prompt and ask any follow-up questions for clarification.

+---

+## TCROFTCE Template Prompt

+Title:
+Context:
+Role:
+Objective:
+Format:
+Tone:
+Constraints:
+Examples:

-*Acknowledge your understanding of the prompt and ask any follow-up questions for clarification.*
+Acknowledge your understanding of the prompt and ask any follow-up questions for clarification.

+---